Privacy Statement

-In this privacy statement, we explain how the municipality of Tytsjerksteradiel handles your personal data.
-We cannot do this separately for every specific case, because your personal data can be processed in many ways within the municipality.
+In this privacy statement, we tell you how we as a municipality of Tytsjerksteradiel handle your personal data.
+We cannot do this for each specific case separately, because your personal data may be processed within the municipality in many ways.

-For example, we process your personal data when we draw up a WOZ valuation report, but also when you submit a letter of objection.
-We process your personal data when you apply for a driving licence, but also when you get married or enter into a registered partnership in our municipality.
+For example, we process your personal data when we prepare a WOZ valuation report, but also when you file a notice of objection.
+We process your personal data when you apply for a driver's license, but also when you marry or enter into a registered partnership in our municipality.
 We process your personal data when you apply for a permit and when you rent something from us.
 We process your personal data when you have a waste container from us or receive benefits from us.
-These are just a few examples.
-There are many more examples that could be mentioned.
+These are some examples.
+There are many more examples to mention.

-Because this privacy statement would be endlessly long if we were to mention every example, this statement generally addresses the handling of personal data within the municipality of Tytsjerksteradiel.
-If you specifically want to know how we handle your personal data in your case, you can always ask us this question via FGTD@t-diel.nl.
-We will then give you a customized answer.
+Because this privacy statement would be endlessly long if we were to mention every example, this statement deals generally with how we handle personal data within the Municipality of Tytsjerksteradiel.
+If you want to know specifically how we handle your personal data in your case, you can always ask this question to us at FGTD@t-diel.nl.
+We will then provide you with a customized answer.

-The General Data Protection Regulation (GDPR) has been in force since May 25, 2018.
+Since May 25, 2018, the General Data Protection Regulation (GDPR) has been enforced.
 This law forms the basis for dealing with privacy within our municipality.
-In addition, the Implementing Act of the General Data Protection Regulation (UAVG) and the Police Data Act (Wpg) provide frameworks.
-Because we as a municipality also process police data, we must meet the requirements of the Wpg for that data.
-This includes, for example, an audit obligation.
+In addition, the General Data Protection Regulation Implementation Act (UAVG) and the Police Data Act (Wpg) provide frameworks.
+Because as a municipality we also process police data, we must meet the requirements of the Wpg for that data.
+This includes, for example, an audit requirement.

-As required by this legislation, technical and organizational measures are taken within the municipality of Tytsjerksteradiel to guarantee privacy.
-In the context of data minimization, we only process personal data if we need it to perform one of the municipal government tasks.
-The performance of municipal government tasks is often described in legislation other than the GDPR and UAVG.
-This legislation, such as the Youth Act, the Participation Act, the Environmental Management Act, or the General Administrative Law Act, also contains rules on how to handle personal data.
+As required by this legislation, technical and organizational measures are taken within the Municipality of Tytsjerksteradiel to safeguard privacy.
+Within the framework of data minimization, we only process personal data if we need it to perform one of the municipal government tasks.
+Performing municipal government tasks is often described in legislation other than the AVG and UAVG.
+These laws, such as the Youth Act, the Participation Act, the Environmental Management Act or the General Administrative Law Act, also contain rules on how to handle personal data.
 In this situation, data protection law applies as a general framework, but the specific interpretation is determined by the specific legislation.

-The municipality works with personal data of residents, employees and (chain) partners.
-Personal data is data that provides information about a person, such as name, address, email address or telephone number.
-This is considered general personal data.
-In some cases, we also process special personal data, such as data about your health or ethnic origin.
-We only do this if there is a legal basis for it.
-The forms on our website, the contact form and applications with DigiD contain the personal data that we process from you.
-For example, we process name and address details and a citizen service number for waste collection charges.
-This is also the case when applying for a permit or submitting a letter of objection.
-When providing benefits, we need more information, including income details.
-Special personal data, such as health data, is processed, for example, when assessing a request for facilities.
+Within the municipality, we work with personal data of citizens, employees and (chain) partners.
+Personal data are data that provide information about a person, such as name, address, e-mail address or telephone number.
+These are ordinary personal data.
+In some cases we also process special personal data, such as data about your health or ethnic origin.
+We only do this if there is a basis for doing so.
+The forms on our website, via the contact form and applications with DigiD contain the personal data we process.
+For example, for a waste collection, we process your name, address and citizen service number.
+This is also the case when applying for a permit or lodging an objection.
+When providing benefits, we need more data, including income data.
+We process special personal data, such as health data, when assessing a request for facilities, for example.

 Register of processing activities

-The municipality of Tytsjerksteradiel maintains a register of processing activities.
+The Municipality of Tytsjerksteradiel has a register of processing activities.
 This is an overview of all processing of personal data within the municipality.
-This register describes which personal data are processed in which situation, what the basis is for this, what legal framework applies, and, for example, with whom the personal data are shared.
-The register of processing activities is used by the municipality to test the practice against the regulations in the field of privacy.
+This register describes which personal data are processed in which situation, the basis for this, the associated legal framework and, for example, with whom the personal data are shared.
+The register of processing activities is used by the municipality to test practice against privacy regulations.

 Reason for processing personal data

-Personal data is processed when using our services.
-These services are often municipal government tasks, which means that a basis can be found in certain legislation.
-When you apply for a driver's license, we process personal data, but that is allowed because it is regulated in the Traffic Law.
-When we organize elections, we process personal data, but that is also allowed because it is regulated in the Election Law.
-When you get married or enter into a partnership with us, we process that, because this is regulated in the Personal Records Database Act.
-When we draw up a WOZ valuation report, we process personal data, but that is allowed because it is described in the WOZ Act.
-Every government task that we have been assigned as a municipality has a legal framework.
+Personal data is processed when you purchase our services.
+These services are often municipal government tasks, so there is a basis in certain legislation.
+When you apply for a driver's license we process personal data, but that is allowed because it is regulated in the Road Traffic Act.
+When we organize elections we process personal data, but that too is allowed because it is regulated in the Elections Act.
+When you get married or enter into a partnership with us, we process this, because this is regulated in the Basic Registration of Persons Act.
+When we prepare a WOZ valuation report, we process personal data, but that is allowed because that is regulated in the WOZ Act.
+Every government task that we as a municipality have been assigned has a legal framework.
 This legal framework is in many cases the basis for processing.

 Retention period

-The municipality of Tytsjerksteradiel will not retain collected personal data longer than strictly necessary, or legally required, to achieve the purposes for which the data were collected.
-In many cases, the Archives Act and the selection lists determine how long something may be kept.
+The Municipality of Tytsjerksteradiel will not retain personal data collected for longer than is strictly necessary, or required by law, to fulfill the purposes for which the data were collected.
+In many cases, the Archives Act and selection lists determine how long something may be retained.

 Sharing with third parties

-The municipality of Tytsjerksteradiel will only provide your personal data to third parties if there is a legal basis and this is necessary.
-For example, when you apply for benefits, your data will also be shared with the UWV (Employee Insurance Agency).
-When you apply for a facility, your data will also be shared with the supplier of the facility.
+The Municipality of Tytsjerksteradiel only provides your personal data to third parties if there is a legal basis and this is necessary.
+For example, when you apply for benefits, your data will also be shared with the UWV.
+When you apply for a facility, your data will also be shared with the provider of the facility.

-Measures have been taken based on the Information Security Policy to ensure the protection of personal data.
-Information security and privacy are interconnected.
-The technical measures mentioned in the General Data Protection Regulation are the rules related to information security.
-The Government Information Security Baseline (BIO) describes how municipalities should handle information security and what requirements it must meet.
-Within the municipality of Tytsjerksteradiel, information security and privacy issues are addressed jointly because there is overlap.
-This way, the technical measures can be addressed and implemented according to legislation and guidelines.
-This is also why the municipality of Tytsjerksteradiel has an integrated information security and privacy policy.
+Based on the Information Security Policy, measures have been taken to ensure the protection of personal data.
+Information security and privacy are linked.
+The technical measures mentioned in the General Data Protection Regulation are the rules that are in place regarding information security.
+The Baseline Information Security Government (BIO) describes for municipalities how to deal with information security and what requirements this must meet.
+Within the Municipality of Tytsjerksteradiel, information security and privacy issues are addressed jointly, because there is overlap.
+In this way, technical measures can be picked up and implemented according to legislation and guidelines.
+This is also why the Municipality of Tytsjerksteradiel has an integrated information security and privacy policy.

 Rights of data subjects

-As a data subject whose personal data is processed, you have various rights.
-You are allowed to:
+As a data subject whose personal data are processed, you have several rights.
+You may:

-• request access to which personal data we have recorded about you;
+• request access to what personal data we have recorded about you;

-• ask us to change, correct or supplement the personal data if they are incorrect or incomplete;
+• Ask us to amend, correct or supplement personal data if it is incorrect or incomplete;

-• ask us to limit the processing, delete data or object to the recording of the data;
+• ask us to restrict processing, delete data or object to the recording of data;

-• withdraw your consent if we have recorded your data on the basis of consent;
+• withdraw your consent if we have recorded your data based on consent;

-• ask us to make available a file with your data in a digital file by submitting a request for 'data portability' if we have recorded your data based on your consent or the execution of an agreement;
+• asking us to make a file containing your data available in a digital file by requesting "data portability" if we have captured your data based on your consent or performance of an agreement;

-• file a complaint with the Data Protection Officer of the municipality of Tytsjerksteradiel or with the Dutch Data Protection Authority.
+• file a complaint with the Data Protection Officer of the Municipality of Tytsjerksteradiel or with the Personal Data Authority.

 You can easily submit a request for inspection using the online form.
 If you do not have DigiD or do not want to use it, you can download the form, print it out and hand it in at the counter of the town hall after completion.
 You must show a valid proof of identity (passport or identity card) so that your identity can be established.

-More information about these rights can be found on the website of the Dutch Data Protection Authority.
-To exercise rights other than the right of access, please contact us via FGTD@t-diel.nl or 14 0511.
+More information on these rights can be found on the website of the Personal Data Authority.
+To exercise rights other than the right to inspect, we ask that you contact us at FGTD@t-diel.nl or 14 0511.

 Decision on your request